 While most property acquired during a marriage is community property, there are a few important exceptions.

-In each of these cases, although the property may have been acquired during the marriage, courts will consider the assets separate property if the spouse can show by clear and convincing evidence that the ideas fall within these catagories.
+In each of these cases, although the property may have been acquired during the marriage, courts will consider the assets separate property if the spouse can show by clear and convincing evidence that the ideas fall within these categories.

 For couples with children, it is safe to say that child custody is probably the most important issue decided in a divorce.
 Parents are used to raising and living with their children, and the thought of not having physical custody of a child is a significant adjustment.
 Thus, even the most amicable divorces can turn adversarial when the spouses disagree about child custody.

 As a starting point, Texas doesn’t use the term custody.
 Texas uses the term “conservatorship” to define who gets to make what decisions for the child.
 In most Pflugerville divorces, the court will name both parents as the joint managing conservators of any minor children.
 Both parents share the right to make important decisions that affect their child’s life in this arrangement.